Mojang/ore-ui/react-facet/docs/api/hooks.md

 ## `useFacetWrap`

-To simplify the use case in which a certain variable can hold either a value or a Facet containing that value, `useFacetUnwrap` accepts plain values or facets (a generic type called `FacetProp<A>`, which will either be `A` or `Facet<A>`) and lifts them into a facet.
+To simplify the use case in which a certain variable can hold either a value or a Facet containing that value, `useFacetWrap` accepts plain values or facets (a generic type called `FacetProp<A>`, which will either be `A` or `Facet<A>`) and lifts them into a facet.
 This allows you to migrate components more easily, since inside the implementation can work exclusively with facets and the prop can support both regular values and facets.

 > Note that if the consumers of the component pass a regular prop instead of a facet, that will cause the component to re-render, negating all performance benefits.
 This hook is useful to be able to migrate, for compatibility, but it is still recommended that all consumers of the components that support facets use facets for maximum performance improvement.